 The demands on sustainability due diligence have pushed our work towards responsible business conduct even further.
-A new CSR Coordinator now makes sure that relevant employees attend seminars and workshops regarding specific sustainability due diligence concerns.
+The CSR Coordinator position ensures that relevant employees attend seminars and workshops regarding specific sustainability due diligence concerns.
 This is to ensure that managers understand the risk concerns linked to their specific business areas and support the process of mapping potential risks in our due diligence procedure.
 It is believed that this task is an ongoing process.
 Managers' responsibility related to these concerns will therefore increase as they obtain the necessary knowledge to carry out the tasks.